The Effect of Omitted Variables on the Sign of Regression Coefficients: Empirical Application: Social Capital and the Rise of the Nazi Party

-However, now consider the results in Panel B. If we maintain $\delta = 1$ but drop A\ref{assump:OsterA2}, then there are now two values of the coefficient that are consistent with the assumptions and the data, and one of them is negative.
+However, now consider the results in Panel B. If we maintain $\delta = 1$ but drop \ref{assump:OsterA2}, then there are now two values of the coefficient that are consistent with the assumptions and the data, and one of them is negative.
 Hence even this minor change from current practice overturns the robustness finding based on Oster's Proposition 1 alone.
 Now, a researcher may claim that the value $-0.0855$ is close to zero, and perhaps is not statistically significantly different from zero, in which case one may argue that Oster's Proposition 2 with $\delta = 1$ still weakly supports a positive effect.
-So next we consider perturbing $\delta$ a slight amount: If we set $\delta = 0.99$ then the identified set now includes a large negative value, $-18.66$.
-Likewise, if we set $\delta = 1.01$ then the identified set includes a large positive value, $15.64$.
+So next we consider perturbing $\delta$ a slight amount: If we set $\delta = 0.99$ then the estimated identified set now includes a large negative value, $-18.66$.
+Likewise, if we set $\delta = 1.01$ then the estimated identified set includes a large positive value, $15.64$.
 Thus we see that the magnitude of the bias adjustment is very sensitive to the specific choice of $\delta$.
-Finally, the last two rows of Panel B show the identified sets when we replace the assumption that $\delta$ is known exactly with the assumption that we only have a bound $\bar{\delta}$ on its magnitude (A\ref{assump:deltaBarBound}).
+Finally, the last two rows of Panel B show the estimated identified sets when we replace the assumption that $\delta$ is known exactly with the assumption that we only have a bound $\bar{\delta}$ on its magnitude (\ref{assump:deltaBarBound}).
 Here we see that for $\bar{\delta} = 1$, almost every negative value is consistent with the data and the assumptions, and many positive values are as well, including some bigger and smaller than the baseline estimate.
 If we increase this bound slightly to $\bar{\delta} = 1.05$ then arbitrarily large values of the coefficient are possible too.
-In Table \ref{table:biasAdjustmentSensitivity} we have considered just a few values of $\delta$ or $\bar{\delta}$.
-Figure \ref{fig:osterCumulative} shows the identified sets from Oster's proposition 2 for a large range of $\delta$'s.
-Figure \ref{fig:osterConvexBounds} shows the convex hull of the identified sets from our Corollary \ref{cor:cum_IDset} for a large range of $\bar{\delta}$'s.
-Note that the magnitude constraint A\ref{assn:magnRest} can be imposed by simply superimposing horizontal lines at the largest and smallest feasible values on this plot.

-To better understand the estimates in Tables \ref{table:mainTable1} and \ref{table:biasAdjustmentSensitivity}, we next plot estimated identified sets $\widehat{\mathcal{B}}_I(\delta,R_\text{long}^2)$ as a function of $\delta$ for the 3 choices of treatment variables and 2 choices of $R_\text{long}^2$.
-Figure \ref{fig:empirical1} shows these plots.
-These plots show several of the features we discussed earlier in the paper.
-For example, at $\delta = 0$, the identified set is the singleton containing $\widehat{\beta}_\text{med}$.
-This is displayed as the horizontal intercept.
-The vertical intercept, in contrast, is the explain away breakdown point, as reported in column (2) of Table \ref{table:mainTable1}.
-Only two of these intercepts are visible given the range of the plots, however.